Seedance 2.0 API: The Practical Path for Indie Filmmakers

 How to choose the right path

-Use the direct Seedance 2.0 API path if you need to embed generation inside a custom app, automate high-volume backend jobs, or deeply control your own infrastructure.
-You’ll still want to check current BytePlus resource pack and API documentation before making pricing or availability assumptions, because those details can change.
+Use the direct Seedance 2.0 API path if you need to embed generation inside a custom app, automate high-volume backend jobs, or control your own infrastructure.
+The BytePlus resource pack, API, and terms pages are the right sources for provider-side pricing and availability assumptions.

 Use Lotix if your bottleneck is production, not code.
 That’s usually true when you need to:

 If you’re still learning the model itself, read our Seedance 2.0 access guide.
-If you’re planning your first serious shot, use the Seedance 2.0 shot planning workflow.
+If you’re planning your first serious shot, use the Seedance 2.0 shot planning workflow and the Seedance 2.0 prompt guide.
 If you’re building a connected scene, move into the multi-shot Seedance workflow.

 Start with the workflow, not the endpoint